Personal Independence Payment (PIP)

 - Information that confirms any adaptations you have made to your home or car – e.g. invoices

-- A supporting letter that provides information about how your disability affects you.
-The Thalidomide Trust can provide this for you Click here to see a sample letter, or you may have someone you see regularly relating to a long term condition who would also provide this – a physiotherapist for example.
+- A supporting letter that provides information about how your disability affects you – The Thalidomide Trust can provide this for you.
+See our example support letter.
+Or you may have someone you see regularly relating to a long term condition who would also provide this – a physiotherapist for example.

 - Letters confirming your appointments with any therapists you see regularly

-Another excellent resource with good advice about filling in the form is the PIPGuidetoclaiming23June2016-1
+Another excellent resource with good advice about filling in the form is the PIP Guide to claiming.

 If you need more time to fill in your form, don’t panic.
 You should contact the PIP claim line immediately and ask for an extension (telephone: 0345 850 3322 or textphone: 0345 601 6677).
 If you have a good reason, they’ll agree a new deadline over the phone.
 If you are worried about time and need help asking for an extension, contact email@example.com for help.